Parking issues never end at CSUB

 But the development will begin as soon as the conference is over at the start of week Oct.
 10.

-Our professors tell us to start on that research project due at the end of the semester during week two to avoid falling behind, the same should apply for a university and its infrastructure.
+Our professors tell us to start on that research project due at the end of the semester during week two to avoid falling behind, the same should apply to a university and its infrastructure.